College Application Camps 2018

 A college applicant’s ability to tell a good story matters a lot.
 Grades, scores, teacher recommendations—these, of course, are all important aspects of a strong application.
 But the essay—the student’s personal narrative—is likely the only opportunity they will have to introduce themself to application readers in their own voice.

 At College Application Camp, the focus is on writing.
-We use a proprietary, multistep, evidence-based, and time-tested process to coach each student from a blank sheet of paper to an advanced draft of an essay that reflects their unique voice, passions, and personal outlook on the world, while meeting the specifications of the Common Application.
+We use a proprietary, multistep, evidence-based, and time-tested process to coach each student from a blank screen or sheet of paper to an advanced draft of an essay that reflects their unique voice, passions, and personal outlook on the world, while meeting the specifications of the Common Application.
 And we provide daily one-on-one coaching support.
 Our coaches have MFAs in writing and are highly experienced writing instructors.
 Their role is to help students develop, draft, and revise their personal essays.
-In addition, built into our enrollment fee is a private session with one of our coaches, to take place after camp is over.
-This time may be used to polish the main essay or to begin work on the supplemental essays many colleges also require.

 - Identifying a rich topic with one-on-one assistance from a writing coach

 - Mining experience, strengths, passions, and opinion for narrative elements

 - Writing fluidly during daily blocks of extended time

 - Revising the narrative to Common App specifications with coaching support.
 Note that our approach can accommodate other application platforms, such as the Universal College Application and the Coalition Application.

 - Finalizing essay during post-camp coaching call